cimarronOST/Monolith/README.md

 About:
 - Monolith is a small open source UCI-compliant chess-engine written in C++14 by a not too busy medicin student who prefers to invest his extra time into computer chess rather than to seek better grades, because it's simply much more fun.
 This version of Monolith is the first one of a hopefully long and prosper development process.
-Huge credits go to the Chess Programming Wiki, an incredibly valuable resorce.
+Huge credits go to the Chess Programming Wiki, an incredibly valuable resource.
 Without it this little project would have never been possible.

 Features: